 additional features describing meta-information.

-The feature calculators used to derive the features are contained in
+The feature calculators used to derive the features are those in

-In the figure from above, this corresponds to the change from raw time series to aggregated features.
+In the above figure, this corresponds to the change from raw time series to aggregated features.

 Phase 2 - Feature significance testing¶